 Appointments include: Higher Board of the Euro-Arab Arbitration System; International Court of Arbitration for Sport (which oversees the International Olympic Committee) for whom he was an on-site arbitrator at the 1998 and 2006 Winter Olympics in Nagano and Torino respectively; the 2000, 2004, and 2008 Summer Olympics in Sydney, Athens, and Beijing respectively; and the 2002 Commonwealth Games in Manchester.

-Sarah is currently in her 2nd year of the JD program at Western Law.
-She earned her Honours Bachelor of Arts with a major in Political Science and a minor in History at Acadia University.
-Prior to attending law school, Sarah worked as a Project Manager at a marketing company.
-During her first year at Western Law, Sarah was a Caseworker with the Western Business Law Clinic.
-She competed in numerous advocacy competitions, and was a finalist in the Cherniak Cup, which allowed her to compete in the external moot Ontario Trial Lawyers Association Cup, in Toronto.
-She earned herself a spot as a finalist in the Chaitons LLP Corporate Restructuring Advocacy Competition as well.
+Peter is currently in his second year of the JD program at Western Law.
+He earned his Joint Honours Bachelor of Arts with majors in Political Science and History at McGill University.
+Prior to attending law school, Peter worked with RBC Wealth Management and volunteered with an elephant reserve in Northern Thailand.
+During his first year at Western Law, Peter was a Caseworker with the Western Business Law Clinic and a Staff Editor with the Western Journal of Legal Studies.
+He competed in numerous advocacy competitions and was a finalist in the Torys LLP Negotiation Competition.

-Members of the London legal community are active participants in the WBLC’s operation.
-They dedicate pro bono hours to assist students in the analysis of legal issues and direct student research activities.
-We would like to thank the following Firms for their generous assistance:
+Our mentor lawyers dedicate pro bono hours to assist students in the analysis of legal issues and direct student research activities.
+We would like to thank the following firms for their generous assistance:

 Please contact us if you would like to become a mentor.